 After earning her doctorate from the University of California at Berkeley, Dr. Peter was awarded diplomate status in Clinical Psychology from the American Board of Psychological Specialties.
 Dr. Peter also completed postdoctoral fellowships in social and clinical psychology at UCLA and the Deveraux Foundation.

-Dr. Peter then further advanced her education and training by focusing on the emerging field of neuroscience, earning numerous certifications: she is certified in Applied Neuroscience by Cambridge College, is a certified screener for Scotopic Sensitivity Syndrome (SSS) by the Irlen Institute, and is a certified provider of Electroencephalogram (EEG) - Biofeedback by the Biofeedback Certification Institute of America (BCIA).
+Dr. Peter then further advanced her education and training by focusing on the emerging field of neuroscience, earning numerous certifications: she has been awarded Diplomate status by the American Neurotherapy Association (ANA) in Normative QEEG, and is certified for faculty competence in Normative QEEG and Evidence Based Neurotherapy, for Electroencephalogram (EEG) - Biofeedback by the Biofeedback Certification Institute of America (BCIA), Applied Neuroscience by Cambridge College, and Scotopic Sensitivity Syndrome (SSS) by the Irlen Institute.
 Combining her knowledge of psychology with neuroscience, she became an innovator in using neuroscientific techniques to increase the efficacy and efficiency of traditional and cutting edge psychotherapies.

 Dr. Peter participates in ongoing study groups with internationally renowned UCLA neuroscientists, Dr. Dan Siegel and Dr. Allan Schore.
 Both are pioneers in the area of Interpersonal Neurobiology and its application to helping people regulate emotion and connect compassionately to each other.
 In addition, Dr. Peter regularly studies in New York City with Dr. Eileen Russell and Dr. Diana Fosha, founder of Accelerated Experiential Dynamic Therapy, a psychological treatment that incoporates many of the neuroscientific advances to foster transformational growth.